Chessington World of Adventures: Safari Lodges

 In line with Merlin Entertainments' ambition to invest in short break offerings, there are plans to develop 34 Safari Lodges in the Wanyama Village.
+It will open in 2027 alongside Minecraft World.

 Waterpark

 On 16 November 2022, Chessington held a public consultation regarding plans to create an indoor water park as an extension to the Safari Hotel.
 A public consultation closed on 30 November and plans were submitted on 30 June 2023.

 Events

 Over the years, Chessington held a variety of events to enhance the guest experience.
-Themed park-wide takeovers through means of new shows, soundtracks, custom food and retail items, and additional theming were seen largely between 2022-2024 with Eggsplorers, Mardi Grrra, Wilderfest, and Summer Festival.
+Themed park-wide takeovers through means of new shows, soundtracks, custom food and retail items, and additional theming were seen largely between 2022 and 2024 with Eggsplorers, Mardi Grrra, Wilderfest, and Summer Festival.

 Howl'o'ween

 On select days in October and November, Chessington hosts its biggest event – Howl'o'ween, previously known as Halloween Hocus Pocus.
 During the event the park is decorated for Halloween with various large theming elements.
 During the event, several shows run on different stages, and walkthrough scare attractions are available.
 On some event days, rides operate in the dark due to extended opening hours.